tehn/isms/README.md

 ## currently

-- `example.lua` is run at startup, which accepts sdl key input to place a random white pixel.
+- `example.lua` is run at startup, which accepts sdl key input to place a random white pixel and send an OSC message to supercollider
+- `example.scd` will provide a rudimentary osc-listening synth for testing.
-- if found, connects to grid at `/dev/ttyACM0`
+- if found, connects to grid at `/dev/ttyACM0` and sends OSC on key input.
 - quit by closing sdl window.

-- `example.scd` will provide a rudimentary osc-listening synth for testing.
+## design

+attempting to stay as minimal as possible

+- no menus (script selector, device management, params, etc)
+- permit multiple instances

 ## TODO

+- osc host address (try incrementing port number if not available)
+- arg filename (or, figure out file use pattern)
+  - make path var available in lua
+- repl (ncurses?)
 - lua
   - error checking (clean up lua.c)
   - include/etc
   - script reload
   - naming conventions: event/callbacks
+  - utils: sys.time
 - external command entry (websocket? osc?)
-- repl (ncurses?)
 - window management
   - quit key (?)
   - resize enable and management